 Our religious deeds by themselves don’t mean much to God.
 This upset people then and it does us today.
 Verses 6,7 describe that God looks for a consistent faith over all parts of my life.
 It is good to meditate on such verses.

-When we are tempted to fall into a rut of outward regulations without the heart of faith, then we do not bring God pleasure, we do not honor and keep His Name.
+When we are tempted to fall into a rut of outward regulations without the heart of faith, then we do not bring God pleasure, we do not honor His name or keep it holy.

-Because you see that it’s not the _doing_ which is the difference here.
-The examples God gives us, on both sides, are examples of work.
+Because we know that it is not the _doing_ that is the difference here.
+The examples God gives us in this passage on both sides are examples of work.

-On one side we have actions that are false humility and fasting for self-pleasure and feeling superior (goats, Jesus will tell them they cannot enter).
+On one side we have actions that are other full of false humility and fasting for self-pleasure and feeling superior (The goats, Jesus will tell them they cannot enter).

-On the other side we have actions that are other-centered and of true humility (sheep, Jesus the Good Shepherd will welcome them in).
+On the other side we have actioned that are other-centered and of true humility (The sheep, Jesus the Good Shepherd will welcome them in).

-And when the Son of Man comes in His glory, all the angels with Him – Lord God may we be welcomed in by the Good Shepherd, His sheep.
+So that when the Son of Man returns in all His glory, all the angel hosts with Him – Lord may we be welcomed in by the Good Shepherd.

-Give us a heart for the lost, and may through whatever means You choose, please draw them to You.
+Please give us a heart for the lost.
+Please draw them to You.